Variationally consistent Hamiltonian model reduction: Numerical Examples

 \section{Numerical Examples}

-It is now appropriate to study the numerical performance of the variationally consistent ROM proposed in Sections~\ref{sec:method} and \ref{sec:opinf}.
+It is now appropriate to study the numerical performance\footnote{Code for reproducing the results in this Section can be found at \url{https://github.com/sandialabs/HamiltonianOpInf}.} of the variationally consistent ROM proposed in Sections~\ref{sec:method} and \ref{sec:opinf}.
 The primary metric that will be used for this purpose is relative $\ell^2$ error between true and approximate state snapshots $~X,\tilde{~X}\in\mathbb{R}^{N\times n_t}$, which provides a normalized indicator of ROM performance:

 In addition to error in the system state, signed error in the Hamiltonian function(al) will be measured along FOM and ROM trajectories, providing a complementary metric which detects violation of the governing physics.
 Note that this deviation is significantly influenced by the choice of time integrator; the implicit midpoint method (trapezoid rule), which is a symplectic integrator and hence energy-conserving, is used for all ROMs in order to remove this effect.
+Moreover, to facilitate visual comparison, this error will be measured in each case relative to the Hamiltonian value at the start of the ROM trajectory, which agrees with the FOM value of the Hamiltonian when centering is applied (c.f.
+Section~\ref{sbsec:int-centering}).
 Since it will be instructive to compare the properties of POD bases used in building each ROM, the snapshot energy will also be evaluated: given a rank $r$ snapshot matrix $~X$ with singular values $\{\sigma_i\}_{i=1}^r$ and POD basis size $n\leq r$, the snapshot energy is

 This quantity indicates how much of the total variance in the snapshots $~X$ is captured by the reduced basis $~U\in\mathbb{R}^{N\times n}$.